soumenganguly1990/Coronashak/README.md

 </p>

  ## Future Plans
- Implement and test some more features like bluetooth connectivity, image capture using camera and map integration.
+ Implement and test some more features like bluetooth connectivity, image capture using camera(Done), offline storage(Done) and map integration.